 Admission is by invitation only.
 Interdisciplinary studies of selected issues confronting the individual and society with discussions led by scholars, faculty, and/or students.
-(1 semester hour credit)
+Prerequisites: HON 1911 for 1921, HON 1921 for 2911, & HON 2911 for 2921 (1 semester hour credit)

-HON 1912 HONORS LEADERSHIP DEVELOPMENT I
+HON 1912, 2912 HONORS LEADERSHIP DEVELOPMENT I, & II

 Admission by faculty consent.
 This course has as its central focus the development of leadership skills.
 It is designed to provide a basic understanding of leadership and group dynamics theory and to assist the student in developing a personal philosophy of leadership, an awareness of the moral and ethical responsibilities of leadership, and an awareness of one's own style of leadership.
 This course integrates readings from the humanities, classic works of literature, and experiential learning exercises with readings and discussions of traditional theories.
+Prerequisite for HON 2912 is HON 1912.
 (3 semester hours credit)